Back to Basics: Siloing – How to Theme a Website for Clear Subject Relevance

-Siloing is a way of arranging a Web site's contents according to themes, which facilitates search engine optimization.
-Search engines catalog information logically by subject, which allows them to easily find and return the most relevant Web sites for any user's search query.
-The more organized your site contents are, the clearer your site's subject relevance becomes to search engines as well as to users.
+Siloing is a way of arranging a website’s contents according to themes, which facilitates search engine optimization.
+Search engines catalog information logically by subject, which allows them to easily find and return the most relevant webpages for any user’s search query.
+The more organized your site contents are, the clearer your subject relevance becomes to search engines as well as to users.

 The term “siloing” is accepted SEO-industry jargon now, based on the idea of agricultural silos.
 Farmers, of course, have to keep different grains in separate silos.
 If barley, oats and wheat were all mixed together, the mixture would lose its value and no longer be sellable as anything other than just generic “grains.”

 Similarly, a website’s contents must be clearly categorized into themes in order for a search engine to know what it specifically contains.
 If it has no recognizable silo structure, it can only possibly relate to a general subject keyword and probably won’t have high rankings even for that.